jimhigson/oboe.js/writing/main/3_Background.md

-Examples are myriad, for example consider a word count in a book written in DOCBook format - it should be calculable without knowing if the book is split into chapters or not since this is a concept internal to the oranisation of the book itserlf nd not soemthing that a querier is likely to find interesting - if this must be considered the structure acts as barrier to information rather than enabling the information's delivery.
+Examples are myriad, for example consider a word count in a book written in DOCBook format - it should be calculable without knowing if the book is split into chapters or not since this is a concept internal to the organisation of the book itself nd not something that a querier is likely to find interesting - if this must be considered the structure acts as barrier to information rather than enabling the information's delivery.
 Therefore, in many cases the exact location of a piece of